|

 YOGfriend Bev says:

-written by Tim de Lisle in The Mail On Sunday, here in England.
-Here are a few selected
+There's a long and well written review of the entire NetAid concert written by Tim de Lisle in The Mail On Sunday, here in England.
+Here are a few selected highlights of special interest:

 From YOGfriend Bev: